How to write a Reddit post that actually gets upvoted

 Make a contrarian claim.
 "Most people think Reddit marketing takes hours a day.
 I spend 15 minutes.
 Here is why that works better."

-What does not work: long introductions, backstory nobody asked for, or disclaimers.
+What doesn't work: long introductions, backstory nobody asked for, disclaimers.
 Get to the point.

 Structure for scanners

-Reddit users do not read posts word by word.
+Reddit users don't read posts word by word.
 They scan.
-If your post is one giant wall of text, people will leave no matter how good the content is.
+If your post is one giant wall of text, people leave regardless of content quality.

 Break your post into short paragraphs (2 to 3 sentences max).
 Use line breaks generously.
-Bold the key takeaways so someone scanning can get the core message in 10 seconds.
+Bold key takeaways so someone scanning gets the core message in 10 seconds.

 If your post includes steps, number them.
 If it includes examples, separate them clearly.
-Make it easy for someone to skim, find the valuable parts, and then go back to read the details.
+Make it easy to skim, find the valuable parts, and then go back to read the details.

 Give away more than feels comfortable

-The posts that get the most upvotes on Reddit are the ones that give away real, specific, actionable information for free.
+The posts that get the most upvotes give away real, specific, actionable information for free.
 Not "here are 3 tips," but "here is the exact email template, the exact subreddit list, the exact results."

 Reddit rewards generosity.
-The more specific and useful your post is, the more people upvote it.
-If someone can read your post and immediately take action, you have written a good Reddit post.
+The more specific and useful your post is, the more people upvote.
+If someone can read your post and immediately take action, you've written a good Reddit post.

-This is also where most founders hold back.
+This is where most founders hold back.
 They think "if I give away the strategy for free, why would anyone buy my product?"
-The answer is that people upvote your post, trust you, check your profile, and find your product.
+The answer: people upvote your post, trust you, check your profile, and find your product.
 The free value is what creates the trust that leads to conversions.
+(How this connects to the broader Reddit conversion mechanic.)

 Timing matters more than you think